open-AIMS/GBR-reef-guidance-assessment/README.md

 https://doi.org/10.48610/8246441
 https://espace.library.uq.edu.au/view/UQ:8246441

+Due to projection issues, the extents appears to be offset by ~5m.
+The extent of the data may also cross two UTM zones, even if the wave data is well within the bathymetry bounds.
+We assume the wave coordinates are incorrect, but the cells are the same, and move on by copying the bathymetry data structure and replace its values with wave data.

 #### Notes

 `Hs` (Significant wave height) : average height of the top 1/3 highest waves in a section